El Capitan High School (California): History

 As of 2008, El Capitan High School is the only high school in the Grossmont Union High School District to feature an agriculture program.
 In September 2018, construction began on an $11 million event center that included an event space, lobby and concession areas, band room, practice room, dance studio, and drama classroom.
 The construction of the event center was completed in December 2019.

 Rankings

 For the 2017–2018 school year, El Capitan High School ranked 9th out of 17 ranked high schools in the district, 13th out of 134 in the San Diego metropolitan area, 801st out of 1,612 in the state of California, and 5,997th out of 17,792 in the United States according to the U.S. News & World Report.
 For their 2021 rankings, Niche ranked the school 437th among 2,572 California high schools.

 Athletics

-The school fields teams in the following sports: football, baseball, basketball, cross country, field hockey, golf, soccer, tennis, track & field, volleyball, water polo and wrestling.
+The school fields teams in the following sports:

-In 2014, the varsity football team enjoyed its best performance in school history.
-After an upset victory against Helix High School, a Division I team, El Capitan finished the regular season undefeated at 10–0.
-Defeating Mt.
-Carmel and Brawley, the school would win its first CIF San Diego Section Division II championship in a 14–7 victory against Rancho Bernardo High School.
-However, El Capitan suffered its first and only defeat of the season in the Division III state championship game when it was defeated 35–28 by Campolindo.

-In 2024, although the year began with a rough start, the varsity football team made it back to CIF after defeating the Chula Vista Spartans and the Grossmont Foothillers in the CIF SDS playoffs.
-They were the number 2 seed in their division, winning a bye week after coming 7-3 in the regular season.
-In the CIF championship game at Southwestern college, they beat the Westview Wolverines 17-14 to bring home the DIV CIF SDS title.
-They then beat Silverado (Victorville) at home in Lakeside 33-19, to advance to the state championship game.
-The 2024 Vaqueros brought home a CIF San Diego trophy as well as the Southern California trophy.
-They also went undefeated in league games, winning the Grossmont league title, and ending with a final record of 11-4 for the 2024 season.

-In 2016, the girls varsity volleyball team finished the season 25–5 and won its first San Diego Section Division III championship.